pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

   occurs.
 - When Jenkins receives a notification from GitHub it will checkout out the relevant pull request branch and merge it with master.
+- PR labels are checked to determine CI process

 For nightly builds: